stupakov/qs-vis/README.md

 ### Features
 - fetches data from google docs spreadsheet
+- allows user to choose a dataset
+- plots graph of chosen dataset (raw data + fit line)

 ### TODO
 - multiple independent graphs, each can pick their own dataset